 The number of pixels in an image is always set, making raster layers resolution-dependent.
 When upscaling, pixel layers can lose detail, become blurry or pixelated as the pixels are being stretched.
 A good rule of thumb for creating new images is to start with larger dimensions.
 The more pixels there are in one inch of an image — the higher its resolution.
 You can always scale the image down later if you need it.

-Tip: The machine-learning-powered ML Super Resolution scaling algorithm in Pixelmator Pro can help compensate for the potential quality loss when upscaling, as it uses an extremely intelligent, content-aware machine learning-enhanced algorithm.
+Tip: The machine learning-powered Super Resolution scaling algorithm in Pixelmator Pro can help compensate for the potential quality loss when upscaling, as it uses an extremely intelligent, content-aware machine learning-enhanced algorithm.

-It's also possible to vectorize raster layers although the process is not as simple as rasterizing vector shapes and the results can often look quite different.
-One method is to manually trace objects in raster images using the Pen tools.
-Or, you can also use the selection tools to make a selection and convert it into a shape.
+It's also possible to vectorize raster layers although the process is not as simple as rasterizing vector shapes and the results can often look quite different compared to the original image.
+One method is to manually trace objects using the Pen tools.
+Or, you can also use the selection tools to make a selection of an object and convert it into a shape.

 Note: The text layers have their own, dedicated formatting tools.
-To edit the individual vector paths of each character, you'd need to convert the text to shape.
+To edit individual vector paths of each character, you'd need to convert text into a shape.

-Tools that change the pixel structure of an image such as brushes, Repair, and Clone tools, retouch tools, cannot be used on vector layers unless they are converted into pixels or, in other words, rasterized.
+Tools that change the pixel structure of an image such as brushes, Repair, and Clone tools, and retouching tools, cannot be used on vector layers unless they are converted into pixels or, in other words, rasterized.